1. SAP Glossary

 3. literal operator

-What is literal operator in SAP BC-ABA - ABAP Runtime Environment?
+What is 'literal operator' in SAP BC-ABA - ABAP Runtime Environment?

-SAP Term: literal operator
+literal operator - Overview

 • Component: BC-ABA